jcdehart/NEXRAD_qpe_process/doc/run_radxpid.md

 - pid_thresholds_file_path: file path for the PID thresholds file

 Sounding input for PID temperatures
-- use_soundings_from_spdb: tells RadxPartRain whether to override the sounding in the pid thresholds file with SPDB data
+- use_soundings_from_spdb: tells RadxPid whether to override the sounding in the pid thresholds file with SPDB data
 - PID_sounding_spdb_url: path to SPDB sounding data
 ```

 ## Running RadxPid
-To check all command line options for RadxPartRain, including debugging options and file paths, type the following command into a terminal.
+To check all command line options for RadxPid, including debugging options and file paths, type the following command into a terminal.
 ```
 lrose -- RadxPid -h
 ```